Otakubuns/Sims4-DRP/README.md

 ## Future Plans for it are:
 - ~~Show when in CAS(have no clue on this yet).~~ Have it working for in Game CAS(mirror, testingcheats) but New Game CAS is still a mystery.
 - Configuration file for choosing to show household name, funds etc(already started just been lazy).
-- Allow Discord to be open after TS4 and still update update presence
+- Allow Discord to be open after TS4 and still update presence.

 ### Issues
 These are a list of issues that I am aware of ATM and either cannot fix or have no plans to: